L3M4R/neophyte-tutorial-starter-test/README.md

 # NEOPHYTE TUTORIAL ENVIRONMENT STARTER (test)

-## WARNING: This can cost you a bit if you have no free cpu hours on your GitHUB account.
+## WARNING: This can cost you a bit if you have no remaining FREE cpu hours on your GitHUB account.

 Steps:
 - create new Codespaces, give it 4 cores to make it faster